lidofinance/lido-otc-seller/README.md

 - `EXECUTOR` - transaction executor Brownie account alias
 - `sellTokenAddress` token address to exchange.
 - `buyTokenAddress` secondary token address to exchange for.
 - `sellAmount` - desired amount of *sell token* to sell, should be less or equal the seller contract balance.
-Amount must be set in *human readable* format, not the in Weis, i.e. `10.5 ETH` is written as `10.5`, script will transform amount automatically according the token decimals.
+Amount must be set to *human readable* format, not the in Weis, i.e. `10.5 ETH` is written as `10.5`, script will transform amount automatically according the token decimals.
 - `validPeriod` - duration in seconds from the current moment during which the order will be valid and available for execution on CowSwap.
 By default = 3600 (1hour).